 Glutathione works with glutamine to stabilize blood sugar levels.
 It works with vitamin E to breakdown fat and protein for energy.
 Glutathione also protects against stroke, kidney failure, and cataracts.

 Glycerin is extracted from vegetables like the coconut.
 It is used in natural cosmetics as a moisturizer and smoothing agent.
 Glycerin attracts moisture and is used (in humid environments) to draw moisture to the skin.
 Do not use glycerin as a moisturizer in dry environments.
 When the air is dryer than the skin, glycerin will draw moisture out of the skin and put it into the atmosphere.
 This causes a dry, wrinkled appearance.

 Glycine is another non essential amino acid.
 It releases growth hormones when taken in large doses.
-Glycine helps retard nerve and muscle degeneration and is used in the treatment of gout and muscular dystrophy.
+Glycine helps slow nerve and muscle degeneration and is used in the treatment of gout and muscular dystrophy.
 When it is taken early in the morning, it helps regulate blood sugar.

 DMG, an element of Glycine once known as B15, is a powerful antioxidant and energy stimulant.
 It is used in the treatment of Down’s syndrome and mental retardation.
 DMG is also used in cases of alcohol craving, epileptic seizures, rheumatism, emphysema, and cirrhosis of the liver.
 Too much DMG can cause problems with metabolism that may lead to severe fatigue so use with caution and only under the direction of a healthcare professional.

 Grape seed extract is a powerful OPC (Oligomeric Proanthocyanidin).
 As an antioxidant and bioflavonoid, this extract is fifty times more powerful than vitamin E and twenty times stronger than vitamin C.